alisonailea/grunt-ractive-parse/README.md

 # grunt-ractive-parse v0.2.0

-> pre-parse Ractive templates for use in ExtJS projects
+> Pre-parse Ractive templates for use in AMD projects options
+ appName: 'name of your app (no spaces)'
+ type: 'javascript' (default) || 'extjs'